Lord225/wvrn/rawrsembler/readme.md

 # 🐾 Rawrsembler 🐾
-Rawrsembler is a purr-ssembler for highly nefarius CPUs, providing a custom assembly language for advanced and obscure architectures.
+Rawrsembler is a purrstatic assembler for highly nefarius CPUs, providing a custom assembly language for this obscure architecture.
 It's paws-itively perfect for those who want to scratch beneath the surface of low-level coding!

 # Features
 ## 🐾 Multi-Format File Saving